 Phthirus pubis: Pubic louse infestation

-- a parasitic insect which spends its entire life on human hair and skin, - Feeds exclusively on blood 4-5 times daily. - Humans are the only known host.
+- a parasitic insect which spends its entire life on human hair and skin, (Stay outside of the body) - Feeds exclusively on blood 4-5 times daily. - Humans are the only known host.

 Three types of lice: